davidmytton/paper-video-streaming-network-energy/README.md

 ## Summary

-> By 2023 5.3 billion people are expected to be able to access the internet, up
-> from 3.9 billion in 2015.
-Frequent internet usage involves video streaming,
-> which makes up 60% of all internet traffic, 65% on mobile.
-In this paper we
-> calculate the energy consumption of video streaming over Wi-Fi and 4G
-> connections.
-We analyze traceroute data collected from volunteers to reveal
-> the underlying network architecture.
-We use this data to provide updated
-> figures for the energy intensity of the different sections of the internet,
-> then use industry data to derive the network energy consumption of video
-> streaming.
-We estimate 39bn hours of video were streamed in the UK in 2019
-> generating 76 EB of data and consuming a total of 4.2 TWh of electricity, or
-> 1.3% of total electricity generation.
-Video streaming over 4G is twice as
-> energy intensive per streaming hour (0.211 kWh/hr) compared to Wi-Fi (0.091
-> kWh/hr).
+> Over 5 billion people have access to the internet.
+Video streaming is a common activity, making up 60% of all internet traffic.
+We quantify the energy consumption of video streaming over Wi-Fi and 4G connections for the first time using empirical data.
+We analyze 116 traceroutes collected from volunteers to reveal the underlying network architecture.
+We combine these with industry data to estimate the energy intensity of different sections of the internet, and the network energy consumption of video streaming.
+Using the UK as a case study, we find that 39.2±8.8 bn hours of video were streamed in 2019, generating 76.3±17.1 EB of network traffic which consumed 4.2±0.9 TWh of electricity, or 1.3% of national demand.
+4G streaming is twice as energy intensive (0.211 kWh/hr) as over Wi-Fi (0.091 kWh/hr), therefore the carbon intensity of use-stage networking for video streaming over Wi-Fi is 0.023 kgCO2/hour compared to 0.054 kgCO2/hour for 4G.

 ## Citation